-- Term of Notes Five (5) years from issuance ("Maturity"). - Annual Interest Rate 2.0% per year per annum.
-All interest shall be cumulative and non-compounded. - Interest will begin to accrue commencing on issuance of a Note. - Interest will be paid semi-annually in arrears, on July 15 and January 15 of each year.
+- Term of Notes 3, 5, or 7 years from issuance ("Maturity"). - Net Interest Yield to Investor 0.5% 3.0% per year.
+All interest shall be cumulative and non-compounded.
+Interest rate varies depending on term length and note option selected by investor. - RnR Yield Attributable to the Note 1% 1.5% per year, depending on note option selected by investors. - Interest will begin to accrue commencing on issuance of a Note. - Interest will be paid semi-annually in arrears, on July 15 and January 15 of each year.
 Payment will be pro-rated for partial period ownership. - The principal amount of the Notes will be paid in full on Maturity, together with accrued interest, if any. - The Notes will be unsecured.
-The Noteholder will have no lien nor right to foreclose upon any Farmland Investment.

-- Iroquois Valley Farms LLC (i.e. the Company) is the borrower and is legally obligated to repay the Notes.
-IQVF REIT is not the borrower and will have no legal obligation to repay the Notes. - The Notes will not be guaranteed.
+The Noteholder will have no lien nor right to foreclose upon any Farmland Investment. - Iroquois Valley Farms LLC (i.e. the Company) is the borrower and is legally obligated to repay the Notes.
+IQVF REIT is not the borrower and will have no legal obligation to repay the Notes. - The Notes will not be guaranteed. - The two types of RNR Notes will have equal priority and will be paid out pari passu (i.e. on a side-by-side basis).